Lannea microcarpa: Uses

+Leaf extracts of the species is traditionally used in would healing process and for topical treatments of various ailments including conjunctivitis, gingivitis and stomatitis.
+A root bark decoction is applied to treat stomach and skin related troubles.
 Its leaves and fruits are collected and eaten by locals.
 The exudate from the bark is applied in the dyeing process of hand-made cloths, red-brown dye is applied to basil-lan fini, a traditional medicine cloth and other locally handmade fabrics.